Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

     - string
     - Arbitrary string.
 Names the RingPool.

-  * - destination_url
-    - url
-    - Only required if `destination_type` is set to "Affiliate", and is used to generate the click tracking URL that is shown in the UI for this RingPool.
-Set this to the landing page that is running Invoca JavaScript code for the advertiser associated with this RingPool.

   * - object_url
     - string (read-only)
     - URL for reaching the RingPool in the UI.